MissVeronica/um-profile-photo-placeholders/README.md

 * Enable circular photos - Click to make the Profile photo circular in this email template.
 * Select border width - Select a border width or 0px for no border.
 * Enter border color - Enter border color either HTML color name or HEX code.
 Default color: white [W3SCHOOL: HTML Color names](https://www.w3schools.com/tags/ref_colornames.asp)
-## Shortcodes
+## Placeholders
-* The shortcode suffixes s, m, l for small, medium, large Profile Photos
+* The Placeholder suffixes s, m, l for small, medium, large Profile Photos
 * Sizes of the Profile Photos from UM Settings -> General -> Uploads -> "Profile Photo Thumbnail Sizes (px)"
 * Less than three Thumbnail sizes for a User Profile Photo a smaller existing photo will be used.
 ### Links